cognitiveviewai/TrustLens/README.md

 - `mean_absolute_percentage_error.py`: Calculates the Mean Absolute Percentage Error (MAPE) for regression models.
 - `mean_error.py`: Calculates the mean error for regression models.
 - `r_squared_score.py`: Calculates the R2 score for regression models.
-- `regression.py`:  An aggregation of all the metrics and tests provided by Evidently AI for regression.
 - `root_mean_squared_error.py`:  Calculates the root mean squared error (RMSE) for regression models.
 - `standard_deviation_error.py`:  Calculates the standard deviation of error for regression models.
 - `absolute_maximum_error.py`:  Calculates the absolute maximum error and compares it to the reference or against a defined condition for regression models.
+- send_regression_metrics: Contains scripts for sending the regression metrics using the evidence API.

 ### Alert Thresholds